First Alert Forecast: seasonable start to week, cold shot to finish

 Your extended forecast features a couple of more substantial rain chance spikes: 30 to 40% Monday night Tuesday and 50% by Friday.
-Daily high temperatures ought to regularly swell to the 70s midweek but, behind Friday’s potential rain system, 60s could even be a struggle to attain by Saturday.
+Daily high temperatures ought to regularly swell to the 70s midweek but, behind Friday’s potential rain system, 60s could even be a struggle to attain by Friday and Saturday.
+Some lows in the 30s and frost chances are likely late in the week.

 Catch these details and more in your seven-day forecast for Wilmington right here.
 And remember, anytime, you can catch a ten-day location-specific forecast on your WECT Weather App.
 Last thing is a good thing: no new Atlantic Basin tropical storms are likely to form through midweek!